-Coumarin is a secondary plant compound that lends its characteristic odour to fresh hay and dried woodruff.
-It is also contained in various species of the papilionaceae family, in dates, tonka beans and in various types of cinnamon.
-Along with woodruff, Chinese cinnamon (cassia) – as opposed to Ceylon cinnamon - contains comparatively high concentrations of coumarin.
+Coumarin is a phytochemical plant ingredient that gives fresh hay and dried woodruff, for example, its characteristic smell and is also found in various butterfly flowers, dates, tonka beans and various types of cinnamon.
+In addition to woodruff, cassia cinnamon contains, in contrast to Ceylon cinnamon, comparatively high amounts of coumarin (3 g/kg) 1,2.

-The initial substance for coumarin synthesis in the plant is cinnamic acid.
-Coumarin is glycosidically bound in the plant and only released when the cell structure is destroyed and the sugar is split off as a result.
-The glycoside is hydrolised with the corresponding glycosidase to release coumarin.
+Starting product for the coumarin synthesis in the plant is cinnamic acid.
+Coumarin is partially glycosidically linked in the plant and is only released when the cell structure is destroyed by enzymatic splitting of the sugar.

 In animal experiments, hepatotoxic properties of coumarin have been determined.
 As a result, the use of coumarin as a flavouring agent has been restricted by law in the EU.
 In order to keep the risk of coumarin as low as possible, a tolerable daily intake (TDI) was derived by the Federal Institute for Risk Assessment (BfR).
 The amount that can be ingested daily for a lifetime is 0.1 mg coumarin per kg body weight.
 This value was confirmed by the European Food Safety Authority (EFSA) 3.